Javaabu/menu-builder/README.md

 $item->getAggregatedCount($user) // get the count of the item + the count of all visible child items, will return 0 if the current user can't see the count
 $item->getVisibleCount($user) // get the count of the item, will return 0 if the current user can't see the count
 $item->getVisibleChildren($user) // returns an array of all visible child items
+$item->hasTarget() // checks if the item has a href target value defined
+$item->getTarget() // returns the item's href target attribute value
 ```

 If you want to customize the default views, you can publish the package views and customize them.
 To publish the view files to `resources/views/vendor/menu-builder`, run: